 About: Mission & History

 The Foundation was formed in 1984 to support Stormont Vail Health’s work to improve the health of our community.
-The Foundation raises funds through charity fundraisers, grants, donations, and planned and estate giving.
+The Foundation raises funds through charity fundraisers, grants, donations, and planned giving.

 What is the Foundation?